CommonGateway/CoreBundle/docs/features/Plugins.md

 The first and preferred way is that you [supply the object using a schema.json file](#adding-core-schemas-to-your-plugin), in that this they **MUST** be contained in de the `/Installation` folder of the plugin's directory and **SHOULD** be in a sub folder labeled after the type of object that you want to create e.g. `/Actions`.
 This is the preferred way (especially with larger plugins) because it keeps a repository more readable.

-The second, easier way is to include them directly into your installation.json.
+The second, easier way is to include them directly in your installation.json.
-This is possible for applications, users, cards, actions, collections, endpoints and cronjobs.
+This is possible for applications, users, cards, actions, collections, endpoints, and cronjobs.

-> **Note:** This is the preferred way in some cases, when you need some extra logic for adding your objects that the first option simply can not provide.
+> **Note:** This is the preferred way in some cases when you need some extra logic for adding your objects that the first option simply can not provide.

-If however you want to create objects from the `installation.json` you can use the following properties:
+If however, you want to create objects from the `installation.json` you can use the following properties:
 - **applications**: This is an array of applications related to the plugin.
 Each application should have properties like title, $id, $schema, version, description, and domains.

 - **users**: This section defines the users that have access to the plugin.
-Each user should have properties like $id, version, description, email, locale, and securityGroups.
+Each user should have properties like $id, version, description, email, locale, and SecurityGroups.

 - **cards**: This section includes properties like schemas, collections, and applications.

 - **actions**: This section defines the handlers and the actions associated with them.
-Each handler should have properties like reference, actionHandler, listens, and configuration.
+Each handler should have properties like reference, ActionHandler, listens, and configuration.
 The configuration section includes specific parameters that the handler uses.

 - **collections**: This is an array of collections that the plugin should have access to.
 Each collection should have properties like reference and schemaPrefix.

 - **endpoints**: This section defines the API endpoints that the plugin exposes.
 This section is divided into multipleSchemas and schemas.
 The multipleSchemas section allows defining endpoints that use multiple schemas.
 Each endpoint should have properties like $id, version, name, description, schemas, path, pathRegex, and methods.
-The schemas section allows defining endpoints specific to a schema.
+The schemas section allows for defining endpoints specific to a schema.

 - **cronjobs**: